-Energy Bills When Living On Benefits
+Energy Bills When Living on Benefits

-Many people in the UK are under the mistaken impression that those living on benefits have all their energy bills paid for them.
-This however, is far from the case.
-The government is not some UK piggy bank.
-Apart from the Cold Weather Payment and the Warm House Discount Scheme (which was a one-off payment of £140), people living on benefits must pay their own energy costs even if that means facing a stark choice: reduce electricity consumption (for heating) or put food on the table?
+Many people in the UK mistakenly assume that those living on benefits have all their energy bills paid for them.
+This, however, is far from true.
+The government is not a piggy bank.
+Apart from the Cold Weather Payment and the Warm House Discount Scheme (a one-off payment of £140), people living on benefits must pay their own energy bills.
+Even if that means facing a stark choice between paying for heating or putting food on the table?

 Summary: Living on Benefits

 In this chapter, Cashfloat looked at the reality of living on benefits.
 It’s not as easy and simple as many people think it is.
 The housing situation is dire, even for professionals, and there is a limited number of landlords offering to rent out their properties to people on benefits.
 On top of this, there is a lack of social housing and a lot is in bad condition.
 Furthermore, the Bedroom Tax has hit people, who can find social housing, hard.
 It affects the disabled the most and many people are unable to move due to a lack of available properties.
 Finally, contrary to popular belief, with the exception of the disabled, those living on benefits usually have to pay their own energy bills and balance the cost of this with buying the food that they need.